CharlesTaylor7/citadels/PLAN.md

-- cleanup db schema
-  - make user ids into uuids
-  - guest users
-  - not null constraints
-  - [x] pk for logs
+- [x] embed old server into new server
+- [ ] Restore sessions table.
+Session ids should be kept private, user ids are used for api calls, etc.
 - Replace transient lobby with db calls
-- embed old server into new server
 - allow implicit guest user signup
 - automatically clear old guest users after a week?
 - fix the role numbering